Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 \subsection{Implementation details}

-For all experiments, we employ a frozen pre-trained CLIP ViT-L/14 model for encoding visual features and computing the alignment level $z$.
-Also, we initialize the caption decoder with the pre-trained GPT2-base~\cite{gpt2}.
-We optimize only the decoder with the loss in \cref{eq:loss}.
+We employ a pre-trained CLIP ViT-L/14 for encoding visual features and computing the alignment level $z$, and use 6 randomly-initialized transformer blocks as the caption decoder.
+Except for results in~\cref{table:zero_cc,table:sota_comp,table:self_retrieval}, we freeze the visual encoder and take a single CLS token as the visual feature due to its efficiency in all ablation and analytical experiments.
+More details regarding training settings are described in \cref{sec:appendix:training_details}.
 When collecting alignment levels of training samples, we use a bucket of $K$ (=8) bins.
-For the data augmentation, we perform the same augmentation strategy of CLIP~\cite{CLIP}, \ie, resizing the shorter side of an original image to 256 then applying a random square crop of 224x224 scale.
+For the data augmentation, we perform the same augmentation strategy of CLIP~\cite{CLIP}, \ie, resizing the shorter side of an original image to 256, then applying a random square crop of 224x224 scale.
 We use AdamW optimizer~\cite{adamw} with a linear warm-up strategy for 10\% of whole training iterations followed by learning rate decaying with a cosine schedule.
 We set a base learning rate as 0.0016 with a total batch size of 2048.
 During the training phase, we train all baselines and our model for the same iteration steps that correspond to 10 epochs when using the whole data.